-Not many players can boast of being physical embodiments of a football style, but Xavi Hernandez is certainly one of them.
+Not many players can boast of being physical embodiments of a football style, but Xavi Hernandez is certainly one of them, but on the same time heir to players such as Josep Samitier and Pep Guardiola.
 With his tremendous vision, superb technical skills, and perfect passing game, Xavi was the ideal match for the passing-focused tiki-taka.
-He’s one of the most decorated Spanish players of all time, having won 8 La Liga titles, 4 Champions Leagues, two European Championships, and one World Cup.
+He’s one of the most decorated Spanish players of all time, having won eight La Liga titles, four Champions Leagues, two European Championships, and one World Cup.

 Al Sadd (2015-2019)

 Club football: 505 matches, 58 goals

 At the age of 11, Xavi joined Barcelona’s youth academy called La Masia.
 This was the first and one of the most important steps in his career, as he was able to learn Barcelona’s team-first philosophy from the get-go.
 In the following years, he slowly advanced through the club’s youth teams until he arrived at Barcelona B in 1997.
 He soon became a key member of the squad, helping them secure a promotion to the Second Division.